 Sanity is free for up to 3 users, with limited functionality, which is a great place to start.
 But, if you want more powerful features, you will have to get premium plans.

-Directus headless CMS supports all sorts of databases - MySQL, PostgreSQL, MS-SQL, Aurora, OracleDB, RedShift.
+Directus supports all sorts of databases—MySQL, PostgreSQL, MS-SQL, Aurora, OracleDB, RedShift.
 You can install it on existing databases, too, not just when starting new ones, which will make transitioning to Directus easy.
-It has an excellent, intuitive interface that will allow you to manage databases with ease visually.
+It has an excellent, intuitive interface that allows you to manage databases with ease visually.

-Headless CMSes are taking over the market and replacing traditional monolithic systems like WordPress or Typo3 as we speak.
-The reasons why JAMstack is skyrocketing in popularity are evident - improved security, better performance, unlimited scalability and availability no matter the platform.
-All of that combined makes headless CMSes an obvious choice and the future of the web.
+Headless CMS' are taking over the market and replacing traditional monolithic systems like WordPress or Typo3 as we speak.
+The reasons why JAMstack is skyrocketing in popularity are evident—improved security, better performance, unlimited scalability and availability no matter the platform.
+All of that combined makes headless CMS' an obvious choice and the future of the web.
 So don't try to resist it for no good reason, join the headless cult now! :)